o-t-w/blog/src/content/blog/spa-vs-mpa.md

 document.startViewTransition(() => updateDOM(data));
 ```

-It captures a screenshot of the current state and the new state and animates between the two.
+It captures a screenshot of the current state and a screenshot of the new state and animates between the two.
 You can use it for all sorts of things (sorting a list, for example), but animating page navigations is the most notable use case.

 The View Transitions API works for SPA navigations in Chrome and Edge.
 [Safari](https://github.com/WebKit/standards-positions/issues/48) and [Firefox](https://github.com/mozilla/standards-positions/issues/677) have both expressed positive positions on the standard.